 6.14.2.3.1 Change an IMS session to a standalone data channel session

-When the user wants to delete the media components of audio/video/messaging of an IMS session and only leave data channel for further usage, the user may click a button to just release the voice/video/message session but the session is not released.
-By this the UE sends re-INVITE request with the SDP offer setting all the audio/video/messaging media to zero.
+When the user wants to delete the media components of audio/video/messaging of an IMS session and only leave data channel for further usage, the user may click a button to just release the voice/video/message media from the session but the session is not released.
+By this the UE sends re-INVITE request with the SDP offer setting all the audio/video/messaging media ports to zero.
 A normal SDP negotiation procedure applies to delete the media components of audio/video/messaging from the IMS session.
 This applies to both P2P and P2A/A2P scenarios.

 NOTE: To correctly charge the termination of voice/video/messaging media, the IMS AS or S-CSCF may report the charging event of the media termination to charging system.
 The detail of charging for standalone data channel is responsibility of SA WG5.